I'm an affiliate

 I know this lens works on Nikon D7000, D7100, D7200, and all fx Nikon cameras but remember, for auto-focus to work on your camera with this lens you need to set the aperture ring to f/22 and locked there.

-Lens Flare Test
+Lens Flare Test.

 Lens flare is the light scattered in the lens mechanisms, usually unwanted.

-Lens flare can also be useful because it adds a sense of realism in images or video, meaning that the image is a non-edited original photograph of a real-life scene, so it is more up to you what you want or needs.
+Lens flare can also be useful because it adds a sense of realism in images or videos, meaning that the image is a non-edited original photograph of a real-life scene, so it is more up to you what you want or needs.

 All lenses suffer from some imperfections especially old cheap lenses.